MachWheel/Easy-Gifer/README.md

   - Done.

 # How to install it
-### Just download the zip at *Releases*, extract and run the .exe file.
+Just download the zip at *Releases*, extract and run the .exe file.
 No installation needed.

+# Is it "portable"?
+Mostly.
+You need to keep the included ffmpeg.exe in the same folder as Easy-Gifer.exe

 # How it works
   - [ffmpeg-python](https://kkroening.github.io/ffmpeg-python/) handles file conversion through [ffmpeg.exe](https://ffmpeg.org/ffmpeg.html)